HMC ML Q052: Operational history

 While she flew the White Ensign, Q052 was not a commissioned ship with the RCN, but rather listed as a tender to escort depot ship HMCS Sambro.
-On 15 January 1943 she was transferred to the Free French Naval Forces (FNFL) as Gallantry V.111 and served off the south coast of Newfoundland from 15 January 1943 until the end of the war.
-In December 1944, she was listed as homeported at St. Pierre et Miquelon with the RCN North-West Atlantic Command, Newfoundland Force (Administered by F.O.N.F., St. John's) French Motor Launches, Free French Navy.
+On 15 January 1943 she was transferred to the Free French Naval Forces (FNFL) as Galantry V.111 and served off the south coast of Newfoundland from 15 January 1943 until the end of the war.
+In December 1944, she was listed as homeported at St. Pierre et Miquelon with the RCN North-West Atlantic Command, Newfoundland Force (Administered by F.O.N.F., St. John's) French motor launches, Free French Navy.

 Returned to the RCN after the war, Q052 was sold along with ML Q063 and ML Q097 to Canadian Inter–American Associates and renamed Cyrius #190476.
 As of 2007 she was still registered and in private ownership.